Zero-irp/ViewProj-Blog/_posts/2025-07-17-part-5-trampoline-hooking.md

 *uniqueEntities.find(curEntity)* will return *uniqueEntities.end()* if no such data exits inside the unorderd map, then we simply insert it using
 *uniqueEntities.insert(curEntity)*

+> You could also check if curEntity has valid health, position or some specific flag to ensure only valid entities are passed into our unordered_set.

 This way, every time the Z-axis instruction fires for some entity, we capture it once and stash it in uniqueEntities.
 Later, we can loop through this set and use their positions for ESP drawing.